Updated March 2021

 Mount Olivet Conference & Retreat Center exists to nurture the intellectual, emotional, and spiritual growth of all people through creative and caring ministries, quiet reflections, and a reverence for life.
 For over 40 years, we have welcomed persons, families, churches, non-profit organizations and businesses to learn and grow together while enjoying our many amenities and beautiful grounds.

-We are welcoming guests for a variety of retreats, programs, and events.
-This includes but is not limited to overnight and day retreats for groups; private retreats for individuals and families; family and group reunions; weddings, baptisms, and memorial services; outdoor recreational programs.
+We are currently welcoming guests for retreats, programs, and events.
+This includes but is not limited to overnight and day retreats for groups; private retreats for individuals and families; family reunions and other celebrations; weddings, baptisms, and memorial services; and, outdoor recreational programs.

 Retreat center staff will work closely with you during the booking process to determine any limits on group size for your event.
 Groups may arrange for a mix of residential and commuter participants and book multiple meeting spaces in order to host their members within these guidelines:

-- Group size for day retreats and programs held indoors will be limited to 25% capacity of meeting rooms scheduled for that event.
-Capacity in dining room(s) will be limited to 50 percent.
+- Group size for day retreats and programs held indoors will be limited to 50% capacity of meeting rooms scheduled for that event.
+Capacity in dining room(s) will be limited to 75%.

-- Group size for overnight retreats will be limited to the lower of two numbers: 25% capacity of meeting rooms or reduced occupancy in the overnight accommodations building based on the following parameters.
-Occupancy in hotel style rooms (2 double-beds and a private bath) will be limited to two persons unless they are members of the same household.
+- Group size for overnight retreats will be limited to the lower of two numbers: 50% capacity of meeting rooms or reduced occupancy in the overnight accommodations building based on the following parameters.
+Occupancy in hotel-style rooms (2 double-beds and a private bath) will be limited to two persons unless they are members of the same household.
 Occupancy in dorm rooms will be limited to four persons unless they are members of the same household.